Nikki Bull: Managerial career

 In December 2015, Bull was appointed manager of Margate until the end of the 2015–16 season.
 His appointment was subsequently extended until the end of the 2017–18 season.
 He resigned from his post in February 2017.

 On 11 May 2018, Bull was appointed as first-team manager of Isthmian League Premier Division side Leatherhead on a two-year contract.
 Likewise with his spell at Margate, Bull will continue as a player/manager.
 On 10 October 2021, Leatherhead parted company with Bull by mutual consent, with the club bottom of the Isthmian League Premier Division after only one league win since the opening day of the season.

 On 29 January 2022, he was named as the new manager of Combined Counties Football League Premier Division South side Guildford City, with his first game coming against Colliers Wood United.
+He resigned after only five weeks in the role.